https://graduate.ouhsc.edu/Career-Development Parent Page: Career Development id: -1 Active Page: Career Developmentid:27642

 Career & Professional Development

-In addition to ensuring rigor in academics and research, the Graduate College supports the development of a comprehensive skill set.
-We offer extensive career & professional development programming that includes monthly seminars, Preparing Future Faculty, the GREAT Symposium, and Aurora's eLearning platform.
+In addition to supporting academic and scientific success for students, the Graduate College promotes the development of a comprehensive set of professional skills and offers a wide range of career services.
+Our career and professional development programming includes monthly seminars, the Preparing Future Faculty program, the GREAT Symposium, and the "Beyond the Proffessoriate" career training platform.
 Additionally, trainees can connect with OK Catalyst and OU's Tom Love Innovation Hub which support discovery and innovation, tech development, and business start-ups.

-We also encourage active engagement amongst our trainees.
-Students can get involved in campus leadership and volunteer opportunities as well as STEM promotion and community outreach.
+We also encourage trainees to actively engage with the campus, the community and with each other.
+Students can get involved in campus leadership and volunteer opportunities as well as STEM promotion and outreach.
 The Graduate College participates in numerous events to showcase research in biomedical and health sciences, and, to promote opportunities in these fields and career paths.
-Recurring outreach events include: Summer Undergraduate Research Programs, Aspiring Health Professions Summer Academy, Summer Immersion Program, Discovery Days, Minority Health Conference, and Club Scrubs.

 Seminar Series & Workshops GREAT Symposium